Parandparmedek1395/pro-analytics-level-1/github-add-file.md

 ![Add file](images/github/github-add-file-1.png)

 You'll see something like this.
 You'll need to Name your file... and paste in the contents from your online IDE.

 ![New file](images/github/github-add-file-2.png)

-Name the file utils_yourname.py or whatever is appropriate or required for your project.
+Name the file utils_yourname.py or whatever is required for your project.

 Copy and paste your code to complete the contents of the file.

 ![Name file](images/github/github-add-file-3.png)

 After pasting, click "Commit changes", the green button.
 Provide a useful commit message.
 The message should be describe the changes in present tense.
 Click Commit changes.